 The persona is 52 and moderately tech-comfortable.
 2FA adds friction that outweighs its security benefit for this audience.
 Biometric login (FaceID/TouchID) was kept — it’s easy to operate.
 This is a deliberate simplification, not an oversight.

-Left border bars were tested first but clipped against the card’s rounded corners, creating a visual artefact.
+Left border bars were tried first while building the prototype but clipped against the card’s rounded corners, creating a visual artefact.
 Icon circle colours (amber for warnings, green for positive) communicate severity cleanly within the card’s existing shape.

 Help was buried at the bottom of My Account, past four sections of settings.
 For a user who needs support, that’s four scrolls too many.
 The ? icon now appears on all six main screens, and Help & Support is also in the hamburger menu — two paths to the same destination.

-Process note: A full Nielsen Norman 10-heuristic evaluation was conducted across all 15 screens before finalising the prototype.
+Process note: The concept was evaluated against Nielsen Norman usability heuristics while building the prototype.
 These trade-offs emerged from that process — alongside fixes for navbar variant errors, jargon simplification, and visual consistency issues across alert and notification states.

 08 · Interaction patterns

-Both additions came directly from the persona.
-Hans is moderately tech-comfortable — explicit, labeled access always beats implicit navigation patterns.
+Both came from the persona.
+Hans is moderately tech-comfortable — explicit, labeled navigation works better for him than implicit shortcuts.

 The profile photo was originally the only entry point to My Account — too implicit for older users.
 The hamburger menu provides explicit, labeled access to all six secondary features: My Account, Notifications, Help & Support, Language & Currency, About Enpal, and Log Out.